MapLight's Core Work

 Only MapLight produces a unique database combining lawmakers’ votes, groups supporting and opposing legislation, and campaign contributions—a database specifically developed to serve increased public accountability.

 Our Bill Positions API includes which interest groups, companies, and organizations support and oppose key bills in Congress.
-For each bill, our in-house research team uses public records sources, like congressional hearing testimony, news databases, and trade associations’ websites, to determine a bill’s supporters and opponents.
+For each bill, our in-house research team uses public record sources, like congressional hearing testimony, news databases, and trade associations’ websites, to determine a bill’s supporters and opponents.

-Our MapLight Federal Money and Politics Data Set is an easy-to-access, downloadable database featuring MapLight-enhanced Federal Elections Commission campaign finance data and is available for free public use.
+Our MapLight Federal Money and Politics Data Set is an easy-to-access, downloadable database featuring MapLight-enhanced Federal Election Commission campaign finance data and is available for free public use.
 The data set includes all federal contributions, independent expenditures, and candidate and committee totals, updated regularly with the most current data from the FEC.

 We have also refined a subset of the California Secretary of State's raw Cal-Access data into the MapLight California Money and Politics Bulk Data Set for quicker, easier use in analyzing contributions to candidates or ballot measure committees in California.
 The data set is downloadable and available for free public use.

 We work alongside numerous groups who share an interest in transparency and/or political accountability.
 Most of these groups focus exclusively on tracking or providing public access to various forms of political inputs, such as data sets of campaign contributions or lobbying.
 Only MapLight is focused on connecting these political inputs to political outputs, such as the outcome of a particular vote, to systematically uncover and publicize instances of special interest influence.

 MapLight develops our data, tools, and research services specifically to help journalists and nonprofit groups have public accountability impact.
-We offer custom research at no cost, provided that the resulting data is used for content that is free to the public.
+We offer custom research and training on our tools at no cost, provided that the resulting data is used for content that is free to the public.

 See the latest news stories featuring MapLight research here.